Is Salt An Acid Or A Base

 Salts of Strong Acids and Strong Bases

 Salts formed from strong acids and strong bases do not undergo hydrolysis and produce neutral solutions.
+On the flip side, for example, sodium chloride (NaCl), formed from hydrochloric acid (HCl) (a strong acid) and sodium hydroxide (NaOH) (a strong base), does not hydrolyze in water.
+Also, the chloride ions (Cl-) do not react with water to form HCl, and the sodium ions (Na+) do not react with water to form NaOH.
 This is because the ions of these salts do not react appreciably with water.
-For example, sodium chloride (NaCl), formed from hydrochloric acid (HCl) (a strong acid) and sodium hydroxide (NaOH) (a strong base), does not hydrolyze in water.
-The chloride ions (Cl-) do not react with water to form HCl, and the sodium ions (Na+) do not react with water to form NaOH.
-Therefore, a solution of NaCl has a neutral pH of 7.
+Which means, a solution of NaCl has a neutral pH of 7 Easy to understand, harder to ignore..

 Salts of Strong Acids and Weak Bases